Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Experiments

 \subsection{Ablation Studies}

-Next, we conduct ablation studies to verify that our proposal is effective and that the implementation is appropriate.
-As shown in Table~\ref{tab:AblationAttention}, our proposed RIB achieves the second-best performance following FlexAttention with RPB~\cite{FlexAttn, ESC}, while offering substantially improved efficiency~(e.g., 10.5$\times$ faster training and 5$\times$ faster inference).
-Moreover, our RIB demonstrates stable results compared with methods that cannot directly incorporate a spatial prior into self-attention, such as conditional positional encoding~(CPE~\cite{CPE}) or FlashBias~\cite{FlashBias} trained from scratch.
-Finally, RIB demonstrates superior performance over the RoPE-based method~\cite{RoPEViT}, suggesting that preserving pixel integrity is effective.
+Next, we conduct ablation studies to verify that our proposal is effective.
+As shown in Table~\ref{tab:AblationAttention}, our proposed RIB achieves almost the same performance as FlexAttention with RPB~\cite{FlexAttn, ESC}, while offering substantially improved efficiency~(e.g., \emph{10.5$\times$ faster training and 5$\times$ faster inference}).
+This suggests that RIB preserves the effectiveness of RPB despite its factorized approximation.
+Next, we compare RIB with methods that cannot directly provide a spatial prior to $\mathbf{S}$.
+Although FlashBias~\cite{FlashBias} introduces attention bias in a similar manner to RIB, it is designed for post-training acceleration by decomposing learned biases into low-rank positional embeddings.
+Thus, when trained from scratch, its decomposed positional embeddings are learned from zero initialization and fail to provide an effective spatial prior to $\mathbf{S}$, resulting in divergence.
+Similarly, CPE~\cite{CPE} also diverges, as it promotes locality only in the feature map rather than directly injecting a spatial prior into $\mathbf{S}$.
+Finally, RIB demonstrates superior performance over RoPE-ViT~\cite{RoPEViT}, which is proposed to enhance 2D RoPE for ViTs, suggesting that preserving pixel integrity is effective.

 In addition, Table~\ref{tab:ablation_parallel_psnrssim} presents further ablations on our proposed CLA, the cyclic window strategy, and the number of frequency bands used in RIB~($L$).
-First, incorporating CLA yields higher performance than configurations without any $\mathbf{G}$, which tend to diverge, as well as variants using only $\mathrm{PWConv}$, demonstrating that CLA contributes meaningfully to the performance gains.
-Next, the cyclic window strategy achieves better results than schedules that monotonically increase or decrease the window size, and even outperforms using a fixed $64\times64$ window throughout, suggesting that it strikes an effective balance between multi-scale feature extraction and long-range modeling.
+First, when the $\mathbf{G}$ path is entirely removed, training diverges, while this issue is alleviated by incorporating a $\mathrm{PWConv}$-only $G$.
+We interpret this behavior as the gating path mitigating the training instability induced by the high entropy of the large window and also by the high learning rate, which is partially consistent with findings from prior work~\cite{GatedAttn}.
+Please note that RPB with FlexAttention is also diverged when trained without $\mathbf{G}$.
+Introducing CLA with an additional $\mathrm{DWConv}$ yields further performance improvements, demonstrating its effectiveness.
+Next, the cyclic window strategy outperforms monotonically increasing/decreasing schedules and a fixed $64\times64$ window, suggesting that its repeated local-to-broad pattern balances multi-scale feature extraction with a scan-and-focus behavior and provides powerful performance.
 Finally, setting $L=10$ delivers the best performance compared to other numbers or using SIREN~\cite{SIREN} activations.
 This observation is consistent with findings reported in previous research~\cite{NERF, LHF} on the novel view synthesis task.